-The Code has been adopted in accordance with clause 15(1) of Schedule 7 of the Local Government Act 2002 (LGA 2002) and applies to all community boards and their members that have agreed to adopt it.
+The Code has been adopted in accordance with clause 15(1) of Schedule 7 of the Local Government Act 2002 (LGA 2002) and applies to all members, including the members of any local boards as well as the members of any community boards that have agreed to adopt it.
 The Code is designed to deal with the behaviour of members towards:

 - each other;

 - the Chief Executive and staff;

-- the media; and
+- · the media; and

 - the general public.

-It is also concerned with the disclosure of information that members receive in their capacity as community board members and information which impacts on the ability of the Board to give effect to its statutory responsibilities.
+It is also concerned with the disclosure of information that members receive in their capacity as elected members and information which impacts on the ability of the local authority to give effect to its statutory responsibilities.

 The Code can only be amended (or substituted by a replacement Code) by a vote of at least 75 per cent of members present at a meeting when amendment to the Code is being considered.
-The Code should be read in conjunction with the Community Board's Standing Orders.
+The Code should be read in conjunction with the Council's Standing Orders.